 There’s one other way that you can introduce sharpness to an image and that’s using the adjustment brush.
 If you haven’t seen the video that pretty presets have already published a few weeks ago talking about using the adjustment brush, do watch that it’s a complete everything you need to know about editing your photo using the adjustment brush.
 So I’m not really going to cover that today but I am going to talk about the fact briefly that you can just add some sharpness, you can brush some sharpness on in areas where you want it.
 You can restrict you sharpening to one particular area on a photo instead of sharpening the whole thing like we’ve just done using the sharpening panel.

 Just a little note, this dot right here represents the area where I softened her skin earlier.
 Just in case you not familiar with the brush and you don’t know what that is.

 So we have sharpness here.
 The only thing you can do is add more or add less.
 There’s no way to control the sharpening that your painting on as much as you seen me be able to control it down in the sharpening panel.
 But this is rally useful if you want to do something like paint a little bit of sharpness just onto someone eyes, and you don’t want to go through sharpening the whole image.
 If you just wanted to paint it on the eyes and lips and leave everything else as it is then you can do that this with this brush tool.

-So that’s it that’s sharpening in Lightroom 3 with Elizabeth Halford and pretty presets.
-You can visit them online at lightroompresets.com and again this has been Elizabeth from elizabethhalford.com, thank you so much for watching.
+So that’s sharpening in Lightroom 3 with Elizabeth Halford and Pretty Presets.
+You can visit them online here.
+This has been Elizabeth from elizabethhalford.com, thank you so much for watching.